 Marriage Family Therapy Intern

 As I am working towards my licensure as a marriage and family therapist, my current role involves working with couples, parents, kids, and families, under guidance of a licensed professional.
 I believe that in order to understand individuals, we must also understand the systems in which they live, such as their family, school or work, community, as well as historical and sociopolitical context.
 Rather than pathologize individuals and individual problems, I try to apply a multicultural lens and incorporate a strengths-based, trauma-informed approach.
 I also believe that social justice work is an important part of my profession, and strive to be an advocate for my clients and community here on the coast.

 Legal Services Advocate

-I have been Living in the community on the coast for over 13 years.
+I have been living in the community on the coast for over 13 years.
 As a mother of an 11 year old, Action Network has been a great service provider to our life in different ways.
-I am so honored to work with Action Network to give back to society.
+I am so honored to work with Action Network to give back to my community.
 Working as the Administrative Assistant allows me to support families, children and adults.
 I am passionate to be part of a non-profit organization to provide service for the needs of the community.